memgraph/documentation/pages/stream-data/manage-streams-lab.md

----
-id: manage-streams-lab
-title: Manage data streams from Memgraph Lab
-sidebar_label: Manage data streams from Memgraph Lab
+# Manage data streams from Memgraph Lab
----

 If you prefer to use GUI, you can connect to data streams by using a wizard in the **Stream** section of Memgraph Lab.
 If you prefere writing commands, you can